Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 After the upgrade is done both worker projects are identical (apart from the configuration file).
 The sender needed only a minor routing correction.

-NOTE: When Version 5 nodes enlist with the distributor, they use a GUID-based queues that are created each time the worker starts.
-This is different in Version 6.
-When Version 6 nodes enlists with the distributor, they use their regular input queues with stable names.
+NOTE: When Version 5 nodes enlist with the distributor, they normally use a GUID-based queues that are created each time the worker starts.
+This behavior is suppressed in the sample via a configuration switch.
+In Version 6 when worker nodes enlists with the distributor, they always use their regular input queues with stable names.